-Due to the absence of an active market for the Company's common stock, the Company utilized methodologies in accordance with the framework of the American Institute of Certified Public Accountants Technical Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation, to estimate the fair value of its common stock.
-In determining the fair value of options granted, the Company has considered the estimated fair value of the common stock as of the measurement date.
-The estimated fair value of the common stock has been determined at each grant date based upon a variety of factors, including:
+Due to the absence of an active market for the Company's common stock prior to the completion of the IPO in February 2021, the Company utilized methodologies in accordance with the framework of the American Institute of Certified Public Accountants Technical Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation, to estimate the fair value of its common stock.
+In determining the fair value of options granted prior to the IPO, the Company has considered the estimated fair value of the common stock as of the measurement date.
+The estimated fair value of the common stock prior to the IPO has been determined at each grant date based upon a variety of factors, including:

-- the prices at which the Company sold shares of convertible preferred stock and the superior rights and preferences of the convertible preferred stock relative to its common stock at the time of each grant; - the progress of the Company's research and development programs, including the status and results of clinical and nonclinical studies for its drugs; - · the Company's stage of development and commercialization and its business strategy; - external market conditions affecting the biotechnology industry and trends within the biotechnology industry; - · the Company's financial position, including cash on hand, and its historical and forecasted performance and operating results; - the lack of an active public market for the Company's common stock and convertible preferred stock; - the likelihood of achieving a liquidity event, such as an IPO or sale of the Company in light of prevailing market conditions; and - · the analysis of IPOs and the market performance of similar companies in the biotechnology industry.
+- the prices at which the Company sold shares of convertible preferred stock and the superior rights and preferences of the convertible preferred stock relative to its common stock at the time of each grant; - the progress of the Company's research and development programs, including the status and results of clinical and nonclinical studies for its drugs; - the Company's stage of development and commercialization and its business strategy; - external market conditions affecting the biotechnology industry and trends within the biotechnology industry; - the Company's financial position, including cash on hand, and its historical and forecasted performance and operating results; - the lack of an active public market for the Company's common stock and convertible preferred stock; - the likelihood of achieving a liquidity event, such as an IPO or sale of the Company in light of prevailing market conditions; and - the analysis of IPOs and the market performance of similar companies in the biotechnology industry.